 Unfortunately, MyFax doesn’t provide much information about its security practices or any options to protect your account and data.
 While the website claims that MyFax “offers more privacy and security than traditional fax machines,” it doesn’t reference any specific measures except for delivering faxes directly to email inboxes and “limiting unintended access to faxes.”

-Additionally, MyFax is missing support for two-factor authentication, a critical tool for account security.
+Additionally, MyFax doesn’t support two-factor authentication, which is a critical tool for account security.
 Considering what other electronic fax platforms offer, the lack of meaningful security measures is a major downside.

 MyFax offers comprehensive help resources to help you get the most out of the application.
 If you run into any issues, check the Support page for FAQs, user guides, and how-to videos explaining various MyFax features.

 The drawbacks of MyFax are clear when compared to similar services.
-The Power plan, for example, costs $40 per month for 400 sent and 400 received pages (800 total).
-However, Fax.plus offers 800 combined monthly pages for just $19.99 per month, half the cost of a comparable MyFax subscription.
+The Power plan, for example, costs $45 per month for 600 sent or received pages (1200 total).
+However, Fax.plus offers 3,000 combined monthly pages for $60 per month, making it considerably cheaper.

 Price isn’t the only area where MyFax falls behind.
-The Fax.plus interface is significantly more modern, and Fax.plus offers Slack integration, a Google Chrome extension, electronic signatures, team management for administrators, and other critical features.
+The Fax.plus interface is significantly more modern compared to MyFax, and it offers Slack integration, a Google Chrome extension, electronic signatures, team management for administrators, and other critical features.

-MyFax offers a number of notable benefits including email to fax, 24/7 support, and a fully featured mobile app.
+MyFax offers a number of notable benefits including email to fax, 24/7 support, and a mobile app with full features.
 That said, there are also some glaring omissions that make it a less attractive option.
-For example, the service doesn’t offer two-factor authentication, and there’s no information about encryption or other security features.
+For example, the service doesn’t offer two-factor authentication, and there’s no information about encryption or other security protocols.

 Furthermore, MyFax charges more than some competitors for the same number of pages without providing any unique or innovative tools.
 While it gets the job done for sending faxes online, it’s neither the most powerful nor the most cost-effective option.